Board of Directors

 Mr. Kumar Pandey, Member (Representing Private Sector)

 Mr. Kumar Pandey is the Executive Chairman of the National Hydropower Company and an independent consultant for hydropower developers, banks, NGOs and INGOs.
-He is also serving as the Vice President of Nepal’s Independent Power Producers’ Association (IPPAN).
+He is the immediate past Vice President of Nepal’s Independent Power Producers’ Association (IPPAN).
 He has written many articles on Nepal’s overall social development and energy sector.
 Mr. Pandey holds a B.Sc. in Electrical Engineering from Brown University and an M.B.A. from the Lally School of Management at the Rensselaer Polytechnic Institute in New York.

 Mr. Khadga Bahadur Bisht, Member Secretary